 - Find your niche.
 Figure out where you belong through data.

 - Prevent customer churn.
 Building healthy relationships goes a long way.

 - Motivate your team.
 Make everyone understand the larger picture.

-The timing was also a factor that determined if a startup would be successful.
+The timing is a factor that determines if a startup would be successful.
 If your idea comes too early, the consumers may not be ready for it.
-If your idea comes too late, you could be facing a lot of different competitors.
+If your idea comes too late, you could be facing a highly saturated market.